midnightdoggo19/crunching/README.md

-# crunching
+# Crunching

-A resource pack to rename the "Creaking" (and all associated blocks/subtitles) to the "Crunching"
+A resource pack for Minecraft 24w40a to rename the "Creaking" (and all associated blocks/subtitles) to the "Crunching"